Photoshop Halftone Dot Pattern tutorial

 Changing the blend mode to Hard Mix.

-The black and white image shows through the halftone dots, but the effect is too strong.
+Your black and white image now shows through the dots, but the effect is much too intense.

 The halftone pattern effect with the blend mode set to Hard Mix